Azure/azure-policy/README.md

 - Microsoft.Storage/storageAccounts/blobServices/containers

-The storage team is working on implementing blob public access control on storage account to address this scenario.
-This is expected to first be available in August 2020.
+The storage team has implemented blob public access control on storage accounts to address this scenario.
+Per-account public access control of blobs can be controlled by Azure Policy using the new alias ```Microsoft.Storage/storageAccounts/allowBlobPublicAccess```.

-Note that Azure policies for dataplane operations of certain targeted resource providers is also under active development.
+Note that Azure policies for dataplane operations of certain targeted resource providers is also supported or under active development.

  - Microsoft.Sql/servers/firewallRules